The Mouth Biome

 The Low-Cost Habits That Actually Moved the Needle

-You don’t need a $400 laser treatment or a cabinet full of expensive serums to see a change.
-Here are the things that actually made a difference for me, based on my 18 months of obsessive testing:
+You don’t need a five-hundred-dollar laser treatment or a cabinet full of expensive serums to see a change.
+Here are the things that actually made a difference for me, based on my two years of obsessive testing and reading research papers while my code compiled:

 A Word of Caution (The Not-A-Doctor Disclaimer)

-Look, I’m just a guy in Austin who reads too many research papers while waiting for my code to compile.
-I’m not a health professional.
+Look, I’m just a tech guy in Austin who reads too many research papers while waiting for my deployments to finish.
+I have zero medical training.
 If your gums are in serious pain, if you have loose teeth, or if you’re seeing significant recession, please go see a real dentist.
 Oral probiotics and microbiome management are amazing tools for maintenance and preventative care, but they aren't a replacement for professional intervention when things have gone sideways.
 Think of this approach as the 'oil changes and tire rotations' for your mouth.
 It keeps the car running smoothly, but it won't fix a blown engine.
+Always talk to your own health professional before you start swapping out your entire routine based on what some guy on the internet said.